 Please note that all participants are advised to check with their healthcare professional that it is safe for them to take part in physical activity.

-With the support of one of our Active Wellbeing Advisors, clients will be able to discuss their motivations to get active, different options that are available locally to them and overcome any barriers, issues or concerns they might have.
-The service is focused on the individual, and the Advisor will support clients over the period of a year through consultations, phone calls and quarterly reviews to provide support, motivation and advice.
+With the support of one of our Get Help to Get Active Advisors, clients will be able to discuss their motivations to get active, different options that are available locally to them and overcome any barriers, issues or concerns they might have.
+The service is focused on the individual, and the Advisor will support clients over the period of a year through consultations, phone calls and on-going reviews to provide support, motivation and advice.
 Clients will be signposted to local physical activity opportunities which have been checked by our team to ensure they are safe and appropriate.
 These range from health walks to gentle exercise classes, falls prevention, Fit Villages projects, adapted sports, as well as health condition specific exercise programmes.
 Our Advisors will help people to find the right option for them, taking into account their interests, location, transport issues, any additional needs, budget and other concerns.

 Did you know you can have an NHS Health Check if you're aged 40-74?
 If you haven't had a stroke, or don't already have heart disease, diabetes or kidney disease.